dgaydukov/cert-aws/sa/files/sa.md

 Plz note that you should use global tables for cross-region replication.
 Don't use this library.
 * update elasticache (so your cache would be always updated to latest state of db)
-* in case your app need to know about all updates Cache problems:
+* in case your app need to know about all updates DynamoDB Streams:
+* captures a time-ordered sequence of item-level changes in a DynamoDB table and durably stores the information for up to 24 hours.
+* aws maintains separate endpoints for DynamoDB and DynamoDB Streams.
+Streams can be enabled or disabled for an Amazon DynamoDB table.
+DynamoDB Streams Kinesis Adapter:
+* java library that allows you to use KCL with dynamoDB streams same way as with kinesis
+* use [streams adapter library](https://github.com/awslabs/dynamodb-streams-kinesis-adapter) in your java code Cache problems:
 * invalidation - how you guarantee that once db write happens, you update cache
 * race condition - if 2 thread update db and update cache they may update db & cache in different order (in db you would have value from thread 1 and in cache from thread 2)